diafygi/byoFS/README.md

 byoFS.js - Bring Your Own Filesystem
 ====

+**NOTE: THIS IS STILL AN EXPERIMENTAL LIBRARY.
+DO NOT USE FOR PRODUCTION APPLICATIONS YET.**

 [**byoFS.js**](https://github.com/diafygi/byoFS/) is a javascript library that allows users to connect their own cloud storage.
 After a user has connected their data storage location, the library provides read/write functions to that storage location.

 ## Why use this library?